StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ### Deploy the StackState Agent and Cluster Agent

 To retrieve topology, events and metrics data from you Kubernetes cluster, you will need to install the StackState Agent, the StackState Cluster Agent and kube-state-metrics.
-This can be done using the [Cluster Agent Helm Chart](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).
+This can be done using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).

 TODO: Required steps